Before You Say “I Do”: The Uncomfortable (but Essential) Conversations Every Couple Should Have

 What do your fights look like?
 Do they leave bruises or build understanding?
 Do you know how to de-escalate?
 Can you repair quickly and honestly?
 Do you go to bed angry?
 How are you at forgiving?

-Fight Right by the Gottmans will show you how to transform conflict into deeper connection.
-Because the goal isn’t to avoid all fights—the goal is to fight fairly and well.
+📖 Fight Right by the Gottmans will show you how to transform conflict into deeper connection.
+And 📖 Getting to Zero by Jayson Gaddis dives into the topics like repairing trust and navigating high-stakes relational triggers.

 💥 How to Talk About the Hard Stuff (Without Blowing Up Your Weekend)